akshat231/Groovify/README.md

 License This project is licensed under the <b>MIT License</b>.
 Feel free to use, modify, and distribute the code as per the terms of the license.

+# Hosted:

+App has been hosted on firebase at url: https://groovify-8e551.web.app/

 # Note:

 All the secret details like client-id and password are changed slightly to prevent ill use.Kindly use Your own.